-American lobster is a longed-lived species known to reach more than 40 lbs.
-(18 kg ).
+American lobster is a long-lived species known to reach more than 40 lb.
+(18 kg).

 Age is unknown because all hard parts are shed and replaced at molting (shedding), leaving no accreting material for age determination.
 In Massachusetts, shedding typically occurs between June and October.

 Lobsters at minimum legal size are generally considered to be between 5 and 7 years of age based on hatchery observations.
 Maximum age is generally considered to be between 30 and 40 years.

 Fertilized eggs are carried on the female abdomen for a 9 to 12 month period of development prior to hatching.

 Female lobsters carry between 1,000 and >100,000 eggs depending on the size of the female.

 Hatching typically occurs over a 4 month period from May through September.
 In Massachusetts we typically see peak hatching from late-June through early-July.

 It is unlawful for any fisherman to take or possess any egg-bearing female lobster or female lobster with the egg mass removed, at any time.